 2. Targeted approaches Desired outcome Chosen action/approach Anticipated cost Impact (once reviewed) Staff lead Review date?
 1-to-1 Academic Tutoring and small group intervention Identified children will have significantly increased rates of maths progress.
 They will be able to greater fluency and demonstrate improved approaches to both reasoning and problems solving.
 They will be more confident mathematicians and dips in Maths attainment will be negated.
-Third Space Learning 1:1 approach: Weekly 1-to-1 Interventions (in addition to daily Maths lessons) Sessions last 1 hour Tutors are trained maths specialists Target Year 6 pupils working below ARE £1100 (75% of original costs funded by National Tutoring Programme) JC & MP Feb 21 Small group intervention Maths Booster intervention in Year 6 Small group ensures greater adult: pupil ratio and a tailored approach ensures teaching to need.
+Third Space Learning 1:1 approach: Weekly 1-to-1 Interventions (in addition to daily Maths lessons) Sessions last 1 hour Tutors are trained maths specialists Target Year 5 pupils working below ARE £1100.00 (75% of original costs funded by National Tutoring Programme) JC & MP Feb 21 Small group intervention Maths Booster intervention in upper Key Stage 2.
+Small group ensures greater adult: pupil ratio and a tailored approach ensures teaching to need.
 As a result, pupils in more able set are able to work at a faster pace and cover topics in greater depth.
-UPS teacher to deliver booster support for targeted Year 6 pupils.
-(5 days a week - Autumn, Spring & Summer in Year 5) £8,109.20 JC & MP Jan 21 Mar 21 May 21 Early Years and Year 1 Implement the Nuffield Early Language Intervention (NELI) Children's oral language skills will improve as well as promoting longer-term progress in reading comprehension.
+UPS teacher to deliver booster support for targeted upper Key Stage 2pupils.
+(5 days a week - Autumn, Spring & Summer) £8109.20 JC & MP Jan 21 Mar 21 May 21 Early Years and Year 1 Implement the Nuffield Early Language Intervention (NELI) Children's oral language skills will improve as well as promoting longer-term progress in reading comprehension.
 To narrow between the language skills of disadvantaged children and their more advantaged counterparts.
 The Nuffield Early Language Intervention (NELI) is a 20- week programme proven to help young children overcome language difficulties.
-It is designed for children aged 4-5 years and combines small group work with one-to-one sessions delivered by trained teaching assistants, targeting vocabulary, narrative skills, active listening and phonological awareness. £3,929.38 (Training and resources funded by DfE) JC & MP AP & JC March 20 May 20 July 20 Social, Emotional and Mental Health Support Supporting pupils' social, emotional and behavioural needs To ensure pupils and staff are supported with the correct recovery support in regard to mental health and wellbeing.
-Arts of Change Counselling Transforming Lives for Good (TLG) Free MP DG Ongoing Targeted approaches Total budgeted cost £13,138.58
+It is designed for children aged 4-5 years and combines small group work with one-to-one sessions delivered by trained teaching assistants, targeting vocabulary, narrative skills, active listening and phonological awareness. £3,609.00 (Training and resources funded by DfE) JC & MP AP & JC March 20 May 20 July 20 Social, Emotional and Mental Health Support Supporting pupils' social, emotional and behavioural needs To ensure pupils and staff are supported with the correct recovery support in regard to mental health and wellbeing.
+Arts of Change Counselling Transforming Lives for Good (TLG) Free MP DG Ongoing Targeted approaches Total b udgeted cost £12,818.20